 A: While the I-71 and Polaris/Gemini interchange (exit 121) does provide some access to I-71 for residents in southern Delaware County, the existing interchange is severely congested for several hours per day and does not provide reliable or efficient means of accessing the regional transportation network for a large portion Delaware County and the majority of its population.

-Q: Is this the same thing as the planned Sunbury Interchange at US 36/SR 37?
+Q: Is this the same thing as the planned Sunbury Parkway Interchange near US 36/SR 37?

 A: No, the Big Walnut Interchange is a separate project with a conceptually different purpose – that is, to serve the transportation needs of current residents and businesses in Orange and Genoa Townships in south-central Delaware County, and the population growth that has already occurred in this area over the last 20 years and to link our existing east-west local roadway network to the interstate highway system.

-By comparison, the interchange modification at US 36/SR 37 near Sunbury is being developed to address congestion at the existing interchange that is expected to occur over the next 20+ years as new commercial and residential development occurs in the vicinity of that interchange.
+By comparison, the interchange modification at the Sunbury/Delaware exit (Exit 131) is being developed to address congestion at the existing interchange that is expected to occur over the next 20+ years as new commercial and residential development occurs in the vicinity of that interchange.
 For more information about the US 36/SR 37 interchange project, visit ODOT’s project webpage.

 Q: How long has the Big Walnut Interchange been planned?

 A: An interchange in this vicinity was considered as early as 1987 in the Southern Delaware County Thoroughfare Plan, which contemplated an interchange north of the current location of the Polaris/Gemini interchange to serve Alum Creek State Park.
-The Polaris/Gemini interchange was eventually built south of the location shown in the throughfare plan.
+The Polaris/Gemini interchange was eventually built south of the location shown in the thoroughfare plan.

 In the late 1990’s, recognizing the massive amount of development that was being planned and built around Polaris, a second interchange for southern Delaware County was proposed farther north of Polaris, in the vicinity of Big Walnut Road.
 This was formalized with approval of the 2001 Delaware County Thoroughfare Plan, which shows the interchange at Big Walnut Road.

 Q: Wasn’t this interchange was studied a few years ago?
 Why isn’t it already built, or why are you continuing to study it?